How To Create An Ageless Personal Uniform

 Your personal signature style

-Whether you love wearing a pair of skinny jeans, with a silk blouse, and heels, or a skirt with a t-shirt and a black blazer, you’ll come to know that once you have chosen the same base uniform, it will be very easy to get dressed every morning.
+Whether you love wearing a pair of skinny jeans, with a silk blouse, and heels, or a versatile shirt dress and a black blazer, you’ll come to know that once you have chosen the same base uniform, it will be very easy to get dressed every morning.

 The key to it is realizing what works on you personally – says Gwyneth Paltrow on Goop-.
 At some point I figured out that following trends is not always the way to go, you have to know what works on your body and have confidence (not always easy) that what is flattering is fashionable.
 I want clothes that move easily from a winter’s morning making pancakes to the school run to a meeting to homework to a dinner party.